 In the McKinsey recruitment process, the Solve Game sits between the resume screening and the case interviews, serving the same purpose as the paper-based tests – ruling out the “unfit” candidates to save time and resources during the expensive case interview phase.

 Solve has entered trial since 2017 (back then it was known as the Digital Assessment) and has been rolling out extensively in 2020.
-Since then, Solve had replaced the paper-based Problem Solving Test in every McKinsey office.
+Since then, Solve has replaced the paper-based Problem Solving Test in every McKinsey office.

 The test is mandatory for candidates applying in all practices: General, Operations & Implementation, Research & Analytics, Digital, etc.